Cuprate/cuprate/books/protocol/src/consensus_rules/blocks/weights.md

 # Block Weights

 Monero's blockchain, unlike other blockchains, has dynamic block sizes which means blocks expand to handle demand.
-However Monero does not allow unrestricted block growth, miners will face a penalty for expanding blocks and miners are restricted by how much they can expand a block.
+However, Monero does not allow unrestricted block growth, miners will face a penalty for expanding blocks and miners are restricted by how much they can expand a block.

 ## Index